 What did I just commit?

-So, imagine that you just blindly committed changes with git commit -a and you are not satisfied with the particular content of the commit you just created.
-You can now show the latest commit on your current HEAD with:
+So, imagine that you just mindlessly committed changes git commit -a and are not satisfied with the particular content of the commit you created.
+You can now show the latest commit on your current HEAD with the following:

 git show